fecgov/fec-cms/README.md

 first download the web app sample database dump

-*FEC team can download from the project's google drive folder: CMS DB Backups*
+*FEC team can download from the project’s google drive folder: CMS DB Backups*

 then save the file to a local drive: <path/to/backup_file>